roma-glushko/hyx/docs/components/rate_limiter.md

 This rate limiter is based on the token bucket algorithm.
 In this approach, we have a notion of a bucket with tokens.
 If the bucket has some tokens, a new request takes one out to come through.
-Otherwise, the request fails due reaching the limit.
+Otherwise, the request fails due to reaching the limit.

 The bucket gets replenished with new tokens with a constant rate that is equal to `1/request rate`.